 - a.
-Annually, the Committee reviews an independent compensation consultant's analysis to evaluate for each executive officer (1) a target total compensation amount, (2) the appropriate allocation of base salary, Annual Bonuses and long-term equity incentive compensation, and (3) if there should be any change to the forms of compensation to better align our executive officers' interests with those of our shareholders. - b.
-For the Chief Executive Officer, the allocation of base salary, Annual Bonuses and long term equity incentive compensation and the applicable performance target levels are determined by the Committee, in consultation with the Chairman of the Board of Directors and separately with all of the independent directors.
-The Chief Executive Officer has no role in setting his compensation.

-- c.
-For the other executive officers, the Chief Executive Officer will determine the allocation of base salaries, Annual Bonuses and long term equity incentive compensation, and the applicable performance target levels for each of the other executive officers.
-The resulting recommendations are presented to the Committee for the Committee's consideration and, if appropriate, approval. - d.
-Shortly after the end of the year, the Chief Executive Officer reviews the performance of each executive officer, other than himself.
+Annually, the Committee reviews an independent compensation consultant's analysis to evaluate for each executive officer (1) a target total compensation amount, (2) the appropriate allocation of base salary, Annual Bonus and long-term equity incentive compensation, (3) risk of any compensation element that could have an adverse impact on the Company, and (4) if there should be any change to the forms of compensation to better align our executive officers' interests with those of our shareholders. - b.
+For the Chief Executive Officer, the allocation of base salary, Annual Bonus and long term equity incentive compensation and the applicable performance target levels are determined by the Committee, in consultation with the Chairman of the Board of Directors and separately with all of the independent directors.
+The Chief Executive Officer has no role in setting his compensation. - c.
+For the other executive officers, the Chief Executive Officer recommends the allocation of base salaries, Annual Bonuses and long term equity incentive compensation, and the applicable performance target levels for each of the other executive officers.
+These recommendations are presented to the Committee for the Committee's consideration and, if appropriate, approval. - d.
+Shortly after the end of the year, the Chief Executive Officer reviews the performance of each executive officer (other than himself) against their established personal objectives for the year and general management responsibilities.
 The conclusions reached and recommendations based on these reviews are presented by the Chief Executive Officer to the Committee for consideration.
 The Committee can exercise its discretion in modifying any recommended adjustments or awards.
 The Committee then approves, as presented or modified, all earned compensation for these executive officers.
-The Chief Executive Officer's performance is reviewed by the Committee.
+The Committee reviews the Chief Executive Officer's performance.
 The Committee then determines, based on the market data and the Chief Executive Officer's performance, and after consultation with the Chairman of the Board of Directors and separately with all independent directors, the compensation of the Chief Executive Officer.

-2009 Executive Compensation Elements
+2010 Executive Compensation Elements